 Intermediate course on the studio production process with an emphasis on producing, directing, and viewing the production process as a collaborative effort.
 Programs include news, drama, and other basic television genres.
 Students rotate through all crew positions.
-PREREQUISITE: COMM 2060.
-OFFERED: 2013-14.
+PREREQUISITE: COMM 2000, 2010, 2060.
+OFFERED: 2015-2016.

-- 2410 Communication for Language Arts 3 hrs.
-(3, 0) Advanced communication for the language arts teaching major.
+2410 Communication for Language Arts

+Advanced communication for the language arts teaching major.
 Course content includes intrapersonal and interpersonal communication, listening, verbal and nonverbal communication, small group dynamics, and oral interpretation.
+OFFERED: 2015-2016.

-OFFERED: 2013-14. - 2420 Field, Soundstage, and Postproduction 4 hrs.
-(3, 2) Introduction to the single camera video/cinema production process in the field.
+2420 Field, Soundstage, and Postproduction

+Intermediate practice of the single camera video/cinema production process in the field.
 Involves preproduction planning, producing, directing, cinematography, and digital editing.
-PREREQ-UISITE: COMM 2060.
-OFFERED: 2012-13. - 2550 Appreciation of Great Speeches 2 hrs.
-(2, 0) Examination of historic and contemporary speeches to develop understanding and appreciation of the elements by which great speeches are valued.
-PREREQUISITE: COMM 1000. - Practical experience in a student-staffed public relations agency primarily serving not-for-profit organizations.
+PREREQUISITE: COMM 2060.
+OFFERED: 2014-2015.

+2550 Appreciation of Great Speeches

+Examination of historic and contemporary speeches to develop understanding and appreciation of the elements by which great speeches are valued.
+PREREQUISITE: COMM 1000.

+- Practical experience in a student-staffed public relations agency primarily serving not-for-profit organizations.
 Emphasis is on researching client needs, developing appropriate and high-quality communication deliverables, and providing outstanding customer service to clients.
 PREREQUISITE: COMM 2130.
 REPEAT: May be repeated.
 Total credit not to exceed 4 hours.
-OFFERED: Each semester. - 2850 Andersonian Staff Involves working in staff positions on the student newspaper, the Andersonian.
-Assignments include planning, writing, editing, and designing student publications.
+OFFERED: Each semester. - 2850 Andersonian Staff 1 hr. (arranged) Involves working in staff positions on the student newspaper, the Andersonian.
+Responsibilities include planning, writing, editing, and designing content for both the print and electronic platforms.
 PREREQUISITE: COMM 2130.
 REPEAT: May be repeated.
 Total credit not to exceed 4 hours.
 OFFERED: Each semester. - 2860 WQME/Covenant Productions® Staff Professional experience in daily operation of WQME FM or Covenant Productions®.